Write an Abstract Page in APA Format Using Microsoft Word

 Step 1 - Create the Heading for the Abstract Paper in APA Format

-Reminder: APA seventh edition recommends various font types and sizes (opens in a new page).
+According to APA seventh edition guidelines, different font types and sizes are recommended.

-However, you must use the same font type and size for everything, such as the title page, abstract, headings and subheadings, and paragraphs.
+However, it's essential to use the same font type and size throughout your paper, including the title page, abstract, headings, subheadings, and paragraphs.

 Font and Alignment Settings for the Abstract Label in APA FormatFigure 1.
 Font Properties for Abstract Label in APA Format